Meet Australotitan: Australia’s largest dinosaur yet discovered

-Category: Space Hits: 1Image via Vlad Konstantinov, Scott Hocknull, Eromanga/ Natural History Museum/ The Conversation .
+Category: Space Hits: 2Image via Vlad Konstantinov, Scott Hocknull, Eromanga/ Natural History Museum/ The Conversation .

 By Scott Hocknull, The University of Melbourne